 1. Goldstream Provincial Park

-2. Cowichan Valley: Culinary Delights and Natural Wonders
+2. South Cowichan Valley: Culinary Delights and Natural Wonders

 As you journey further north, indulge in the culinary delights of the Cowichan Valley.
 This fertile region, often dubbed “The Napa of the North,” boasts thriving vineyards, artisanal breweries, and farm-to-table restaurants.
 Stop by a local winery for a wine-tasting experience or sample handcrafted cheeses at a nearby farm.

 But the Cowichan Valley offers more than just gastronomic delights.
 Make a stop at the Malahat Skywalk, Vancouver Island's newest attraction, offering incredible ocean views from its elevated walkway.
-Marvel at the engineering marvel of the Kinsol Trestle, one of the tallest free-standing timber rail trestle structures globally.
+Or marvel at the incredible engineering of the Kinsol Trestle, one of the tallest free-standing timber rail trestle structures globally.

 3. Charming Cowichan Bay: A Sweet Treat or Savoury Delight

-No visit to the Cowichan Valley is complete without a stop in Cowichan Bay for a sweet treat at the Udder Guys.
+No visit to Cowichan Bay is complete without a stop for a sweet treat at the Udder Guys.
 Indulge in delicious artisanal ice cream while soaking in the picturesque views of the bay.

 4. Cultural and Natural Attractions in Duncan